Chad

 A path towards peace

 In the Guéra region of Chad, important arable land and other natural resources are becoming increasingly scarce due to climate change.
-This sometimes leads to serious conflicts between nomadic cattle breeders and local smallholders.
+This sometimes leads to serious conflicts between nomadic herders and local peasants.
 This situation is to be improved through the multi-layered Triple Nexus approach.

 Facts